bomzj/catch-cheese/README.md

 # Catch the Cheese
-Turn based, 1D simple game, where AI agent based on Artificial Neural Network learns how to play the game on its own by using Q-Learning algorithm.
+Simple 1D turn based game, where AI agent is built upon Artificial Neural Network learns how to play the game on its own by using **Q-Learning** algorithm.
 The goal of the game is to collect cheeses as much as possible avoiding cat.

 <p align="center">
 	<img src="catch-cheese.gif" alt="Catch Cheese Gameplay"  title="Catch Cheese Gameplay" width="600"/>
 </p>

+This game uses:
+- **TensorFlow.js** for machine learning in JavaScript
+- **Vue.js** as engine for game logic and rendering

 The code is well commented but requires initial knowledge of Reinforcement Learning.

 ## Prerequisites

 - NPM
-- NodeJS
+- Node.js

 #### Optional: